qetr1ck-op/OSF-Global-From-PSD-to-HTML5/README.md

 This task was done when I was on intership in OSF-global on direction - JavaScript

 In tottaly achive new knowledge in this area.
-Used new HTML5 tags adn propertyes.
+Used new HTML5 tags and propertyes.
 Added the HTML5 Shiv that enables use of HTML5 sectioning elements in legacy Internet Explorer and provides basic HTML5 styling for Internet Explorer 6-9, Safari 4.x (and iPhone 3.x), and Firefox 3.x.

 What I done at all:
 <!-- *This will be Italic*